Lisa Eyamie: Career

 In 2017 they won the 2017 Alberta Scotties Tournament of Hearts and went on to represent Alberta at the 2017 Scotties Tournament of Hearts.
 They finished 5-6.

 Personal life

-Eyamie is a graduate of the University of Manitoba.
+Eyamie attended high school at Collège Louis-Riel and is a graduate of the University of Manitoba, where she took management.
+After growing up in Winnipeg, she moved to the United States in the mid-2000s before settling in Calgary in 2008.
 She works as a director for Long View Systems.
 She is married and has two children.